Cointegrated Continuous-time Linear State Space and MCARMA Models: Introduction

-Probabilistic properties of cointegrated linear state-space models are content of \Cref{Section:3}.
-First, we derive an alternative characterization of cointegration for MCARMA processes extending the results of Comte \cite{Comte1999} for MCAR processes.
-The property of cointegration of an MCARMA process is given in the matrices $P_p$ and $P_{p-1}$ of the autoregressive polynomial \eqref{PolP}.
-Furthermore, we investigate cointegrated linear state-space models sampled at a discrete-time grid because they are of particular interest in high-frequency data.
+Next, in \Cref{Section:3}, we investigate cointegrated MCARMA processes.
+We prove that the class of cointegrated MCARMA processes and the class of cointegrated linear state-space processes are equivalent complementing \cite[Corollary 3.4]{SchlemmStelzer2012} to the non-stationary case.
+Furthermore, we derive an alternative characterization of cointegration for MCARMA processes extending the results of Comte \cite{Comte1999} for MCAR models to general MCARMA models.
+A conclusion is that the property of cointegration of an MCARMA process is determined by the matrices $P_p$ and $P_{p-1}$ of the autoregressive polynomial if the model is minimal.

-In the last section, \Cref{sec:KalmanFilterforCointegratedProcesses}, of this paper we derive an error correction form for a cointegrated linear state-space model sampled at a discrete time-grid.
-The error correction form enables us to analyze the short-run as well as the long-run behaviour; it is the first step to develop a parameter estimation method for a cointegrated model (cf. Fasen and Scholz \cite{Fasen:Scholz:2016b}).
-However, in order to obtain an error correction form for the sampled process we need to calculate the so-called linear innovations.
-This is done with the Kalman filter whose name dates back to Rudolf E. Kalman~\cite{kalman1960}.
+The last section, \Cref{sec:KalmanFilterforCointegratedProcesses}, studies cointegrated solutions of linear state-space models sampled at a discrete-time grid.
+They are of particular interest in high-frequency data where the data are modelled by a continuous-time process observed discretely.
+First, we derive for the sampled process $Y^{(h)}=(Y(nh))_{n\geq n_0}$, $h>0$ fixed, a state space representation in discrete time.
+For statistical inference a drawback of this representation is that the state process is not observable.
+Hence, we derive an innovation representation of the sampled process by an application of the Kalman filter.
+Since we are in a non-stationary setting the choice of the starting value of the Kalman filter is not obvious.
+Having this starting value we receive a very nice representation of the linear innovations and then also an error correction form.
 The derived error correction form is similar to the original error correction form presented by Engle and Granger \cite{EngleGranger1987} for VAR models.
 The main difference is that we have an infinite order linear filter instead of a finite linear filter.
+The meaning of an infinite linear filter is not as obvious for the non-stationary process $Y$ since $Y(t)$ is only defined for $t\geq t_0$ and hence, $Y(nh)$ is only defined for $n\geq n_0= \lceil t_0/n\rceil$.
+Thus, we have to extend the definition of $Y(nh)$ to $n\leq n_0$ so that the infinite linear filter makes sense.
 We show that the cointegration information is contained in parts of the filter and is thus not lost by sampling and filtering.
-Furthermore, the error correction form is used to derive probabilistic properties of the linear innovations.
+The error correction form enables us to analyze the short-run as well as the long-run behaviour of $Y^{(h)}$.
+It provides the basis for quasi-maximum-likelihood estimation of cointegrated state space process as presented in Fasen and Scholz \cite{Fasen:Scholz:2016b}.
+An outlook is given in \Cref{Outlook}.